dankamongmen/libnetstack/README.md

 ```

 The second mechanism, a deep copy, is only rarely useful.
 It leaves no residue
-outside the caller, and is never shared when created.
-This could be important
+in the `netstack`, and can only explicitly be shared with other threads.
+This
-for certain control flows and memory architectures.
+could be important for certain control flows and memory architectures.

 ```c
 // Copy out a netstack iface for arbitrary use in the client.
 This is a